jsiegenthaler/homebridge-eosstb/README.md

 * **Mute** is not supported natively by the iOS remote, but I have added it with a triple-press detection on the volume down button.
 Press the button three times within 1 second, and the Mute command will be sent using the command stored in the **muteCommand** config item.

 ## Siri
-I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <yourEosBoxName>".
+I have found that Siri can turn the box on and off with the command "Hey Siri, turn on <SetTopBoxName>".
 However, I haven't been able to get Siri to change channels or change volume yet.
 If you find out how, let me know!

 ## Thanks to